FRC1257/robotics-training/2019-Training-Curriculum/arrays.md

 ## Tasks

-* Easy: Rank your favorite food in an array (0 = most favorite, arr.length = least favorite).
-Cout "What is my __th/st/nd favorite food?"
-Cin the index number and cout the food name.
+* Easy: Rank your favorite foods in an array with the (Beginning - most favorite, End - least favorite).
+Print out "What is my __th/st/nd favorite food?"
+Have the user enter an index number and print the food name.
+Bonus: Check if the user has entered a number too large or too small and if so, respond.

-* Medium: Write a program that reverses a string and prints it out.
+* Medium: Write a program that takes in a string, reverses it and prints it out (For instance, "I like pie" => "eip ekil I").

-* Hard: Bubble Sorting Algorithm
+* Hard: Bubble Sorting Algorithm (Search online for more information and try to implement it yourself)

 ## Learn Cpp Articles